lawrencetang20/oilresearch/README.md

 ## Folder Overview

+LOOK AT FINAL_DATA.XLSX for more information, tab final python output

-- **excel_csv** holds all downloaded data (could not get API without paying for a subscription for a majority of data) -- LOOK AT FINAL_DATA.XLSX
+- **excel_csv** holds all downloaded data (could not get API without paying for a subscription for a majority of data)
 - **final_products** holds all the code for the final graphs, and other data points needed for blog posts and publications; saved figures go into the saved_pngs folder (to change things, go to setup.py)
 - **news_articles_august_2022** holds some interesting articles used to figure out what happened in August
 - **other** holds original graphs I remade